larzconwell/ncc/README.md

-# ncc
+# newt

-NCC is a new compiler suite, the compilers will be similar to the Plan 9 compilers, with separate compilers for different architectures.
+Newt is a new compiler suite, the compilers will be similar to the Plan 9 compilers, with separate compilers for different architectures.
 The compilers implement ANSI C with restrictions and improvements.
 The aim is to bring a new way to write C programs that can be written and compiled easily across